Iran–Tajikistan relations: Economy

-As of 2011 Iran is the second largest investor in Tajikistan after China.
-Revival of the Silk Road in the form of highways connecting China, Tajikistan, Afghanistan and Iran has been a major focus of the two governments.

-The two sides engage in the following energy and infrastructural projects: Anzob Tunnel, Sangtuda-2 Hydroelectric Power Plant and the Rogun Dam.
+As of 2011, Iran is the second largest investor in Tajikistan after China.
+Revival of the Silk Road in the form of highways connecting China, Tajikistan, Afghanistan and Iran has been a major focus of the two countries.
+The two sides engage in several energy and infrastructural projects, such as Anzob Tunnel, Sangtuda-2 Hydroelectric Power Plant and the Rogun Dam.

-Future

-Khatlon Cement Plant

-In 2011, the Iranian Ambassador to Tajikistan Ali Asqar She'rdoust released Tehran's plans to construct a $500 million cement production plant in Tajikistan's Khatlon province.
+In 2011, the Iranian Ambassador to Tajikistan announced Tehran's plans to construct a $500 million cement production plant in Tajikistan's Khatlon province.
+A joint television channel is also to be launched with the investment of the Iranian Digital Economy Foundation, and will broadcast programs for Iran, Afghanistan, and Tajikistan.

-Common Television

-Common television channel to be broadcast in Iran, Afghanistan, Tajikistan.